-These are what I made for this month’s Daring Bakers Challenge..Popovers, but not just any popovers, popovers with flecks of chocolate in them!
+This is what I made for this month’s Daring Bakers Challenge – Popovers, but not just any popovers, popovers with flecks of chocolate in them!
 Chocolate Flecked Popovers!

-However, after trying this new recipe,, and seeing how some of my popovers did the crazy dance once they rose above the rims (maybe it was the chocolate?), has certainly made me want to use it again.
-It’s amazing how much higher they would have risen had I not added the chocolate.
+However, after trying this new recipe,, and seeing how some of my popovers did the crazy dance once they rose above the rims (maybe it was the chocolate that made them happy crazy?
+Nahh, definitely the baking powder,), has certainly made me want to use it again.
+It’s amazing how much higher and crazier they would have risen had I not added the chocolate.
 There are photos of the popovers at the linked recipe, so you can see how high and crazy they are!
 Popovers with kooky hats!

 I served these with leftover vanilla bean cream cheese spread and fruit.
 You can serve them with whatever you want, or just eat as is.
 I wanted to eat them all.
 I didn’t.
 Shock.

 Chocolate Flecked Popovers